Skip to main content

 • Acknowledged at the start of the Keynote (onscreen and verbally)

-• Can present at the Vendor expo.
+• Can present at the Sponsor expo.
 One 6-foot table with 2 chairs (if you need more than one, please make this request) and power outlets (request in advance) will be provided.

 • You may bring 1-2 tablecloths, display items for your table, and swag to give away to attendees.

-• Can offer one 25-minute workshop at the conference.
+• Can offer one 25-minute session at the conference

-• Full conference registration (in addition to the vendor expo) for one company representative.
-Additional representatives must separately follow the standard registration process
+• Full conference registration (in addition to the Sponsor expo) for one company representative.
+Additional representatives must separately follow the standard registration process.

-• Recognized on the event website with company hyperlink
+• Recognized on the website with company hyperlink

 • Thanked in the newsletter distributed after the event